runwayml/learn/docs/getting-started/installation.md

 # Installation

-If you received a valid beta invite to be part of this program, please follow the link provided in the email and download the right version for your operating system.
+If you haven't yet downloaded Runway, then let's begin by getting you an [invite to download the app](https://runwayml.com/).
+You can do this through signing up on our list on [runwayml.com](https://runwayml.com/).
+Shortly after getting an email, you should receive a link to download Runway.
+Download the right version for your operating system.

-?> If you encounter any problems or issues with the installation, please send us an email to [support@runwayml.com](mailto:support@runwayml.com) or leave a message in the [`#login-and-account`](https://join.slack.com/t/runwayml/shared_invite/enQtNTE2MDg0ODY2MTAzLTc4ZGVkMzE2MjljYzM3ZDRlNjkyMjk4NDZjOWU1ZTRjOTA3N2Y1ZjFiNTJkZTAyMWE0MGZiZjdlMTA1NTdiMzc) channel in Slack.
+?> If you encounter any problems or issues with the installation, please send us an email to [support@runwayml.com](mailto:support@runwayml.com).

 ## Create an Account

 Once you have downloaded the app, open Runway by double clicking the icon and you will be prompt to create a new account.
-Start by entering the beta email associated with your account.
+Start by entering the email you used to register with.

 <div class="Img-Small">
   <img src="https://runway.nyc3.cdn.digitaloceanspaces.com/documentation/login_01.png" alt="Runway Login Email Verification" >
-  <p>Enter your beta registered email.</p>
+  <p>Enter your registered email.</p>
 </div>

-**Only users that received the beta invite mail will be able to follow the next steps.** If you signed up for the beta and haven't received an invitation yet please stay tuned!
-We will be rolling invites to the beta over the next few months.
-If you are an educator planning on using Runway for your class, please send us an email to [educators@runwayapp.ai](mailto:educators@runwayapp.ai) as we might fit invites for students.

 Next, create your Runway account.
 Choose your `username`, a strong `password` and enter your first and last name.
 If you are planning on using Runway from an organization (company, school, NGO, Research Lab, etc) please enter the organization name.